The disclosures required under takeover law as specified by sections 289(4) and 315(4) of the HGB are presented in the following.

 On December 31, 2012, the share capital of Volkswagen AG amounted to €1,190,995,445.76 (previous year: €1,190,995,443.20); it was composed of 295,089,818 ordinary shares and 170,142,778 preferred shares.
 This includes the one new ordinary bearer share issued in the reporting period as part of the creation of the integrated

 In November 2012, Volkswagen successfully placed a mandatory convertible note in the amount of €2.5 billion via a subsidiary, which entitles and obliges holders to subscribe for Volkswagen preferred shares.
-The minimum and maximum conversion prices were initially set at €154.50 and €185.40 respectively; this represents a maximum conversion premium of 20% (see also chapters and ).
+The minimum and maximum conversion prices were initially set at €154.50 and €185.40 respectively; this represents a maximum conversion premium of 20% (see also chapters Shareholder structure and Refinancing).

 Shareholder rights and obligations